 Your state may have additional information regarding medication disposal:

 - In Maine, a number of police stations will accept medications throughout the year.
 View the map [may not work on mobile].

-- The New Hampshire Department of Environmental Services has a number of medication disposal resources, including a list of locations with drop boxes for unwanted medications.
+- The New Hampshire Department of Health and Human Services has a list of locations with drop boxes for unwanted medications.